-Amend the Zoning Ordinance as necessary to provide a written administrative procedure that is consistent with federal and state law for granting individuals with disabilities reasonable accommodation in rules, policies, practices, and procedures that may be necessary to ensure equal access to housing.
+Amend the Zoning Ordinance as necessary to provide a written administrative procedure that is consistent with federal and state law for granting individuals and housing providers with disabilities reasonable accommodation in rules, policies, practices, and procedures that may be necessary to ensure equal access to housing.
 Make information available about requesting reasonable accommodations with respect to zoning, land use, permit processing, fees, or building codes.
 The written procedures shall allow a provider or developer of housing for individuals with disabilities to also request reasonable accommodation.

-Administration: City Administrator, City CouncilFunding: General FundTiming: As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2024.
+Administration: City Administrator, City Council Funding: General Fund Timing: As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2024.